5 Great Inventory Control Methods & Management Techniques

 What Is Inventory Control?

-Inventory control involves managing stock levels to ensure products are available when needed without overstocking or understocking.
-It encompasses tracking inventory, forecasting demand, and optimizing storage to minimize costs like holding fees (e.g., $0.50–$2 per unit annually) and stockouts (which can cost 5–10% of potential sales).
+Inventory control, also known as stock control, involves managing stock levels to ensure products are available when needed to meet customer needs without overstocking or understocking.
+It encompasses tracking inventory to keep track of inventory levels, forecasting demand, and optimizing storage to minimize costs like holding fees (e.g., $0.50–$2 per unit annually) and stockouts (which can cost 5–10% of potential sales).
 Effective techniques balance supply with demand, leveraging tools like inventory management software (e.g., NetSuite, Zoho Inventory) and data analytics.

 1. Just-In-Time (JIT) Inventory